libreobjet/open-guide/motivation.md

-Back to the source, taking care of human
+Back to the source, taking care of human, what open source can offer to you.

 Learn more about tradition, existing design, not to rethink always the wheel, don't focus your design about revenue but more about service.

 We are looking for a generous creative attitude where we know that an artwork is diverted by nature.
 Inspiration is everywhere.
 Allow copy is promote creativity, accelerate design process, not to rethink always the wheel...

 Choosing opensource way/idea you can rely on a community for help, for co-working, to remix, aware with the copying, just think that a real copy does'nt really exist, because of the materials or the tools you use to remake an object might be not exactly the same.